HOTELS AND ROOMS

 Resort kindergarten and ski school facilities are independently operated and will comply with local regulations.
 Therefore, we have not inspected these facilities or premises and are unable to guarantee that the level of care provided will suit your requirements.
 Should you have any queries or wish to make a booking please contact the local tourist office, numbers available on request.

 Hotel crèches and other children’s facilities are not operated by us and therefore we have no control over their operation and cannot guarantee the level of care provided will suit your requirements.

-Elderly, Special Needs, Disabled Customers: We are happy to advise and assist elderly, special needs or disabled customers to choose a holiday.
-However, some of the properties featured in this brochure may lack even the simplest facilities such as ramps for wheelchairs and lifts etc. Therefore, we must be provided with full written details of any disability or special requirements before booking to ascertain whether the holiday of your choice is suitable.
+We are happy to advise and assist elderly, special needs or disabled customers to choose a holiday.
+However, some of the properties we feature may lack even the simplest facilities such as ramps for wheelchairs and lifts etc. Therefore, we must be provided with full written details of any disability or special requirements before booking to ascertain whether the holiday of your choice is suitable.

 Like any activity in the mountains, skiing and snowboarding can be classified as dangerous sports but the risk to yourself and others is easily minimised by following a few simple guidelines.

 Mixed ability groups, in particular, must remember that skiing should be safe and fun for everyone.
 Do not encourage fellow skiers to venture onto slopes that are beyond their capabilities.
 It is also worth noting that because of their steep terrain some of the resorts favoured by experienced skiers may carry an increased risk of avalanche.